craftingcity/The-Known-World/Prenotes May 22 26.md

 What do you do?

 ### What does the World Know?
 The Worldbinding deposits the party in the [[Avernus#Crater Fields]].
-The contraption built into the container back in the Vault
+The contraption built into the container back in the Vault will disable the Worldbinding in ~60 seconds, closing the portal (meaning they have 10 rounds off rip to get back).

+The *something* they hit was once the raised arm of one of the titanic war-machines that, having been disrupted by the falling party, has broken off, and is now falling into the crater the party has landed in.
+(DEX or damage)

 ### What happened?